Alison is a skilled and caring Registered Massage Therapist in Vancouver, BC.

 Her treatments are often deep and specific, with as little discomfort as possible.
 She studies with local and international leaders in the area of myofascial, visceral and neurofascial manual therapy.
 This type of treatment helps to alleviate strains and snags within the web of connective tissue in the body, involving the facial covering of muscles, viscera, and nerves.
 Furthermore, she provides a component of movement re-education to help change conscious or unconscious habits that perpetuate painful movement.

 Since 2008 she has been an educator in the massage therapy profession: she has instructed in the RMT programs at Langara College and the West Coast College of Massage Therapy, assisted Mark Finch with his myofascial release courses, assisted craniosacral courses with the Upledger Institute and taught stretch therapy classes to the public.
-She is continually inspired by the growing body of research-based knowledge and wisdom in her profession and enjoys the challenges and rewards of teaching.
+She is continually inspired by the growing body of science-based knowledge and wisdom in her profession and enjoys the challenges and rewards of teaching.

+In 2018, Alison was involved in the Human Fascial Net Plastination Project.
+This was an international exploration of the anatomical nature of fascia spearheaded by the Fascia Research Society.
+For more information visit https://fasciaresearchsociety.org/plastination.
 In 2013 she traveled and worked with the athletes competing in the BC Bike Race, and has also volunteered at Ironman Canada, various marathons and the Squamish Test of Metal.

 Alison comes from an athletic background involving competitive running and cycling.
 She is grateful to live in a place where the beauty of our natural surroundings remind her of the amazing connection we have to each other and to the earth.
 To celebrate this she skis, climbs, bikes, and practices yoga.